The Best Foods for Your Child Before and After a Swimming Lesson

 Adding fruits and vegetables to their meal helps ensure they get essential vitamins and minerals.
 Children who consume balanced meals with vegetables and protein perform better in physical activities and have higher energy levels throughout the day.

-Pre and post swim workout
+Pre and Post swim workout

 Remember to Rehydrate